Offbeat Bride is the web’s most popular and most inclusive website catered to nontraditional wedding planning.

 What initially began as a book promotional project slowly grew into a completely different beast — a publication with a small staff of editors who update daily with tons of wedding inspiration and advice for folks who are working their asses off to create authentic weddings full of intention and personality.

 In 2011, we launched our sister site, Offbeat Home & Life — it’s Offbeat Bride for the rest of life.
 It’s now our pleasure to serve up inspiration for about a million readers every month through our parent company, Offbeat Empire LLC.

-But back to Offbeat Bride.
-If our ethos had to be boiled down, it would be this:
+If Offbeat Bride’s ethos had to be boiled down, it would be this:

-- We aim to provide positive encouragement to couples who are trying to retain their identities through the drama and pressure of wedding planning.
+- We celebrate and encourage couples who are trying to retain their identities through the drama and pressure of wedding planning.

 - We believe that no two weddings need to look the same, because no two couples are alike.

 - We are focused on constructive communication, and want to prove that online wedding planning communities don’t have to be snarky, bitchy places where readers decree each other tacky.

 - We believe that your wedding isn’t a contest — there’s nothing to prove except for that you love your partner.

 - We aim to be the web’s most inclusive and diverse wedding publication.
 We want to be the place where it’s normal to see couples who are plus-size, couples with disabilities, couples who are older, couples who aren’t white, couples who aren’t straight, couples who are trans* or non-gender-binary, couples who aren’t rich, couples who aren’t American, and couples who are MORE than couples.
 (Oh, and we’re obsessed with letting people self-identify.)